Pennington Smart Feed Sprayer System

 WHAT I LIKE:

-Ronda Writes Product Review Disclaimer: I received the Amdro Powerflex Pest and Weed System free as a BzzAgent for the purpose of a review.
-The above review is my own honest opinion of this product.
-I would NEVER recommend a product I did not try, and do not believe in.
-I DID NOT receive any compensation for this review. ~ Ronda.
+Disclaimer: The above review is my own honest opinion of this product.
+I would NEVER recommend a product I did not try.

 Ok, I have some sad news to report.
 The plants that I sprayed the smart feed on has not grown any larger than the plants that were not sprayed.
 I don't know if the issue is because the machine did not work properly when I initially used it, but comparing them to the plants in my raised garden bed, the fertilized plants seem to be the same size.
 Also, I tried using the feeder system again, making this the second time that I would have used it, but not only did the sprayer NOT rotate, the water was leaking through every split it could possibly leak through...soaking my legs and shoes.
 Ughhh!
 Not happy at all!